iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 7. Did the projects worked on help you test your ability/skills?

     Yes, I really tested my skills and abilities in multiple areas through the projects.
-We had six projects during the Career Accelerator phase, and another project which served as our capstone project.
-There were many other individual and peer projects during the Bootcamp phase.
-These projects touched on different areas of data analysis, including Machine Learning.
+We had seven projects during the Career Accelerator phase, and numerous others during the Bootcamp phase.
+These projects touched on different areas of Data Analysis and Machine Learning, and required the use of all the tools needed in the field.
 So truly, I was able to test my skills and abilities in multiple areas by working on the projects.

 8. What will you change about the program if you had a chance?

-    I will add more projects on Excel, SQL and Power BI to the Career Accelerator phase, and add Tableau to the Bootcamp phase.
+    I will add more projects on Excel, SQL and Power BI to the Career Accelerator phase, and add Tableau to the entire program to further promote versatility.

 9. What do you think about the fees structure?